pj398/personal-website/content/posts/2020-04-30-narrative-centrality/index.md

 tags = ["R", "networks", "movies", "guides"]
 +++

+{% admonition(type="warning", title="Note from the future!") %}
+I later implemented the centrality measures discussed in this post in the [{charinet}](https://codeberg.org/pjphd/charinet) package, and [the functions there](https://codeberg.org/pjphd/charinet#narrative-centrality) provide a better and easier to use implementation which should supercede the code in this post.

+Even though this post is outdated now, I'll leave it up because the discussion around the measures covers some slightly different ground to what's covered in the {charinet} README.
+{% end %}

 In this post I'll provide a practical walkthrough to complement a paper I wrote with my co-authors Johan Koskinen and Eithne Quinn on measuring centrality in character interaction networks, which has now been published in *Social Networks* (read the published version [here](https://doi.org/10.1016/j.socnet.2020.03.003) or the accepted author manuscript [here](https://petejon.es/posts/2020-04-30-narrative-centrality/Jones-Quinn-Koskinen-2020-accepted-manuscript.pdf).).

 I've been presenting this work at conferences for a while now, and have received some great feedback along the way.
 Now that the paper is finalised and published, it seemed like a good opportunity to share the code I use to implement the measure in R and show how to use it.